sylvadeji/kry-service-poller/README.md

 1. Implemented a Rest Service using Spring Boot for CRUD operation and also a Spring MVC for the UI.
 2. Spring Scheduler with a delay for polling services

-#EXTRA NOTE

-This would have been totally completed awesomely if there is more time.